 You are buying a guitar amplifier for yourself; you have no right to test it with another guitar, bringing your guitar saves you a reason to doubt the guitar amplifier when you get home.
 Using your amplifier with an electric guitar that’s not yours is like choosing a boyfriend by dating his dad.
 Using the amp with a guitar, you’re not familiar with affects a lot of things because there will be changes in sound brightness.
 You can choose the right amp but play the wrong guitar, and that makes you lose interest, you can also select a wrong amp but the guitar you’re playing with covers for any flaw.
 Be guided, so that you don’t wake up the next morning to a wrong choice.

-In some part of the world, tube technology is still very much utilized because according to them, it is trustworthy.
-The solid state and digital amps that are in circulation can produce excellent sounds off your electric guitar and have a low cost of maintenance.
+In some parts of the world, tube technology is still very much utilized because, according to them, it is trustworthy.
+The solid-state and digital amps that are in circulation can produce excellent sounds off your electric guitar and have a low cost of maintenance.
 Interestingly, they are price friendly and won’t give you much headache.
 If you need to confirm the quality of its tone, you can allow your ears to be the judge.

 3. Size matters